 Passive FTP mode will now be required / active mode will no longer work

-One important change is that the new FTP systems will no longer support active mode; if your station is using active FTP, you will need to change the connection settings to passive mode in order to keep connecting successfully when the new systems replace the current FTP servers.
+One significant change is that the new FTP systems will no longer support active mode; if your station is using active FTP, you will need to change the connection settings to passive mode to keep connecting successfully when the new systems replace the current FTP servers.

-(If you are already using passive FTP, no change is required, though you may want to upgrade your connections as detailed below. for an explainer on just what is active vs. passive ftp, go here).
+(If you are already using passive FTP, no change is required, though you may want to upgrade your connections as detailed below.
+For an explainer of just what is active vs. passive ftp, go here).

 How do I check my connection, and switch to passive mode?

 If you need to change from active FTP to passive FTP, go into your Enconveyor (or AVImport, RCS’ AFC Launcher for Zetta, or NexGen) and change your rules to use passive FTP.